sas448/CS1632_Fall2020/course-info.md

 point or experience that may enrich the class, please jump in!
 There are several ways you can participate:

-1. Online (during a Microsoft Teams meeting)

-    You can either unmute your mic and interject, or type a question on the chat window.
+1. In-class

+    If you are in-person and you have a question, just interrupt me and interject.
+If you are online unmute your mic and interject.
+Raising your hand is optional (whether physical or virtual).
+If I miss your raised hand, it's not because I want to ignore you but it's probably because there are too many things going on at the same time.
+So interrupting me is not rude, it's a necessity.

+    If you don't have a mic or other circumstances prevent you from asking on Zoom, please post the question on Teams.
+Use the "Posts" tab on the "General" channel.
+I want you to use Teams instead of Zoom because Zoom chats don't get recorded and they evaporate when the meeting ends.
+Teams posts and chats are persistent and can be viewed by asynchronous students later on.
+I wlll be monitoring Teams posts during the lecture.

+    If it is not a comment specific to lectures or deliverables but just a message you wanted to broadcast to the entire class (e.g. "I'm looking for a project partner"), you can use Microsoft Teams.

 2. Offline

-    You can post a question on the "Lecture Q & A" thread on the Canvas Discussions board.
-Individual threads for each deliverable will be created as they are released.

-    If it is not a comment specific to lectures or deliverables but just a message you wanted to broadcast to the entire class (e.g. "I'm looking for a project partner"), you can use Microsoft Teams.
-Select the "Teams" menu item on the left and select the "CS 1632 Software Quality Assurance" team, then post the message on the "Posts" tab.
+    Please use the Teams "Posts" tab on the "General" channel if you have a general question or comment about the lecture.
+If you have a question about a specific topic for which there is a dedicated channel, please use that channel.
+For example, there is currently a "Partner Exchange" channel besides the "General" channel, so please use that channel to broadcast messages about partners.
+Channels for exercises and deliverables will be added on as the class progresses.
+Remember, you are encouraged to answer as well as ask questions!
+I will give a thumbs up on verified answers or I will add a few more things if needed.

     You can also DM (direct message) me or another student in the class.
-Again, select the "Teams" menu and then "CS 1632 Software Quality Assurance" and then select the "..." context menu beside the "CS 1632 Software Quality Assurance" team name.
+Again, select the class in the "Teams" menu and then click on the "..." context menu beside the "CS 1632 Software Quality Assurance" team name.
 Please select the top-most item: "Manage Team".
 There, you should be able to see the statuses of all students in the class, and if you hover over the name of any student, you should see options to initiate a chat, email, or a call with that individual.

-3. Email
+3. Email / Canvas messages

-    For most questions, you are encouraged to use one of the above methods, so that your peers can participate and benefit from your questions.
-For questions, that are specific to your deliverable submission, please use my email.
-When you ask a question, please submit your source code to GradeScope so that I can reproduce your error.
+    For the fastest response, please use Teams.

+When you ask a question about an exercise or deliverable, please submit your source code to GradeScope so that I can reproduce your error.
 Also, describe precisely the steps I should take to reproduce your error.
 Before you do this, it is very hard for me to help you.

-I will try to get back to all offline and email communications within 24 hours of receipt.
+I will try to get back to all offline communications within 24 hours of receipt.
 Even if I'm logged into Teams, please understand that I may be away from my desk or working on something else.
-I will get back to you within one day at the very least if you leave me a chat message, but don't always expect an immediate reply outside of lectures and office hours.
+Meanwhile, feel free to answer each other's questions!

 ## Disability Services Statement

 "The Office of Disability Resources and Services (DRS) provides a broad range of support services to assist students with disabilities.
 Services include, but are not limited to, tape-recorded textbooks, sign language interpreters, adaptive and transportation.
 Contact DRS at 412-648-7890 or 412-383-1355 (TTY) in 216 William Pitt Union or see www.drs.pitt.edu for more computer technology, Braille translation, and nonstandard exam arrangements, DRS can also assist students with accessibility to campus housing information."

 The instructor will work to the best of their ability to accommodate any issues arising from a disability that a student has, but he must be aware of it in order to accommodate it.
 Please inform me as soon as possible if you have a disability which you think may hinder your success in the course and we (along with the DRS) should be able to work around it.

 ## Academic Integrity Statement